TAD was stared in 1989, so its been a long time. This page is devoted to those who have helped further the dream called TAD.

 I hope all of them are doing well and are pursuing bigger dreams than even TAD.

-Contributors to TAD: Shilpa Kakde, Shraddha Thakekar, Sonali Pagade, Shweta Deshmukh and Eleza Boban during the All the above contributions were in the form of usage, criticism, unit-testing and documentation.
+Contributors to TAD: Shilpa Kakde, Shraddha Thakekar, Sonali Pagade and Eleza Boban.
+All the above contributions were in the form of usage, criticism, unit-testing and documentation.
 Actual coding was completely done by me with a bit of Ardela coding done individually (for which acknowledgment has been given separately in the Ardela code).
 Recently some extra coding has been started by the three esses: Shilpa, Shraddha and Sonali on an specific application of TAD.

 2013, 2014, 2015 era